How to check blood oxygen on Apple Watch

 Where to find your blood oxygen measurements on Apple Watch

-All blood oxygen measurements taken by the Apple Watch Series 6, whether on demand on background measurements, appear in the Health app on iPhone.
+All blood oxygen measurements taken by the Apple Watch Series 6, Series 7, Series 8 and Watch Ultra whether on demand on background measurements, appear in the Health app on iPhone.

 To find your blood oxygen measurements, follow the steps below: